lydtechconsulting/micronaut-rest-java/README.md

 ./gradlew run
 ```

-Alternatively build and test a native executable with GraalVM (version 21) - [install instructions](https://www.graalvm.org/latest/docs/getting-started/) - and then run:
+Alternatively, following tests, build a native executable with GraalVM (version 21) - [install instructions](https://www.graalvm.org/latest/docs/getting-started/) - and then run the executable:
 ```
-./gradlew clean nativeTest
+./gradlew clean test
+./gradlew nativeCompile
 ./gradlew nativeRun
 ```
+The standard `test` task is used as using the `@MicronautTest` annotation on the integration tests is not compatible with Kotlin/Native.

 In a terminal window use curl to submit a POST REST request to the application to create an item:
 ```